omkarcloud/botasaurus/README.md

 In `backend/inputs/scrape_heading_task.js` we:
 - Define a `getInput` function that takes the controls parameter
 - Add a link input control to it
-- Use comments to enable intellisense in VSCode (Very Very Important)
+- Use JSDoc comments to enable IntelliSense Code Completion in VSCode as you won't be able to remember all the controls in botasaurus.

 ```js
 /**